go-pantheon/fabrica-net/DEPENDENCIES.md

-# go-pantheon fabrica-net dependencies
+# go-pantheon/fabrica-net dependencies

-The following open source dependencies are used to build the [go-pantheon/fabrica-net][].
+The following open source dependencies are used to build the [go-pantheon/fabrica-util][].

 ## Go Packages